-Three lecture hours per week (including some practical, experiential classes)
+Three lecture hours per week (including some practical, experiential classes).

-\ PHE 412H Aging, Health and Exercise
+PHE 412H Aging, Health and Physical Activity

-This course will examine the aging process, its effects on body function, the implications of aging for physical activity and the benefits of exercise for the aged.
+This course will examine the aging process from viewpoints ranging from demography to biochemistry.
+The effects of physical activity and aging on body function and how aging may change engagement in physical activity will be studied.
 The course will examine both the science and practice of exercise and aging.
-Special considerations for exercise testing and prescription, the psychological and sociological implications of aging, and special medical problems of the elderly will be discussed.
+Approaches to modifying physical activity in light of physiological, pathophysiological, psychological and sociological age-related changes will be discussed.